sourmash-bio/sourmash_plugin_branchwater/README.md

 To try out branchwater, you'll need to install sourmash 4.8.3 or later.

-This quickstart demonstrates `manysearch` using
+This quickstart demonstrates `multisearch` using
 [the 64 genomes from Awad et al., 2017](https://osf.io/vk4fa/).

 ### Install necessary dependencies